The most interesting facts about Turkmenistan, from a president nicknamed “The Turkmenator” to a 40-year old fire pit called the “Door to Hell”.

 Interesting facts about Turkmenistan

 1. Turkmenistan is a landlocked country in Central Asia.
 Landlocked countries are completely surrounded by land and do not have access to the open sea.
-There are currently 45 landlocked countries in the world as well as five partially recognised nations.

 2. Turkmenistan has been inhabited since at least the 5th millennium BC (5000-4001 BC).